OPINION: Tragic school shooting to scar Serbia for years

 The tragic event took place on May 3 when a 13-year-old seventh grade student turned a gun on his schoolmates and killed eight children and a security guard, injuring seven more.

-The tragedy in Belgrade was followed by a deadly shooting in the town of Mladenovac, less than 50 miles away, when a 20-year-old killed eight youngsters and injured 13.
+The tragedy in Belgrade was followed by a deadly shooting in the town of Mladenovac, less than 50 miles (80 km) away, when a 20-year-old killed eight youngsters and injured 13.

 “We will count time up to May 3, 2023 and after May 3, 2023,” said Radmila Vulic, family therapist and clinical psychologist on the Insajder tv talk show Debata, expressing some of the grief and shock felt by the population.